survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

-We are also going to need `Lane` component to make this work.
-It will render `Lane` name and associated `Notes`.
+We are also going to need a `Lane` component to make this work.
+It will render the `Lane` name and associated `Notes`.
 To make it easier to customize, I will keep the prop interface generic.
 In other words I'll allow `Lanes` to attach custom HTML attributes to each.
 This way the `className` declaration above will work.

 The example below has been modeled largely after our earlier implementation of `App`.
 It will render an entire lane including its name and associated notes: